HefestusTec/swiss/README.md

 # Swiss
+Forked from [Swiss](https://github.com/HannesHaglund/Swiss).
+Modified to work as a submodule for [Torneio Suiço](https://github.com/HefestusTec/torneio-suico)

 A library for managing Swiss-style tournaments in Python 3.

 Use it as a backend for your application, or just call Python code interactively to manage your own local tournaments.